yman45/nornir_bindings/README.md

 Compatibilty
 ------------

 All code is targeted Cisco NX-OS 6 and Huawei VRPv8 V200 if not stated otherwise.
+Though it may work on other code versions.

 Requirements
 ------------

-_nornir_ and all of it dependencies (see requirements.txt).
-For tests _pytest_ is required.
+_click_, _nornir_ and all of the dependencies (see requirements.txt).
+For tests _pytest_ is
+required.

 Written by
 ----------